 Raw local honey has never been heated or processed in any way.
 It has antiviral, antibacterial, and antifungal properties that can also promote digestive health.
 Once you start using the real stuff, you will never be able to go back.

 Mint Chip Breakfast Smoothie

-This smoothie is so much more than a quick breakfast option for busy mornings.
+This Mint Chip Smoothie is so much more than a quick breakfast option for busy mornings.
 It’s food for your brain!
 This simple recipe transforms spinach, flaxseed, and plain Greek yogurt into a breakfast that tastes like a healthy version of your favorite ice cream.
 What’s not to love about that?

 Nutritious Mint Chip Breakfast Smoothie

-- Combine honey and yogurt in a small bowl then add the blender.
+- Combine honey and yogurt in a small bowl then add to the blender.

 - Top with the remaining ingredients and blend until smooth.

 Check out our cookbook Brainy Breakfasts – it’s filled with over 40 grain-free, brain-fueling breakfast recipes to keep things new and exciting!
 It’s available as a downloadable or softcover book.
 You won’t run out of healthy, tasty breakfast recipes anytime soon with this cookbook!

 Sammi Ricke is a stay-at-home wife and mother of 2 beautiful children.
 She is a total foodie and loves the process of “healthifying” recipes for her family.
 She has a blog at HappiHomemade where they write about all things “Healthy!
 Heart, Home, & Habits.”
 You can find Sammi on Facebook , Twitter, Instagram and Pinterest.